 In the future, I might just end up going back to using UVB again.
 The only real reason why I stopped is because I’m a very busy person and using the powder just saves me a little more time by not having to worry about maintenance as much.

-If you think going the UVB route is something you’d be interested in, then click here where you’ll go to the one that I used to use on Amazon.
 Keep in mind that the size you get will depend on the size of your tank, so make sure you know exactly what size it is before buying one.

 When Not to Use D3